Post-Doctoral Research and Policy Analyst

 This position serves the West Virginia Higher Education Policy Commission (Commission) and the West Virginia Council for Community and Technical College Education (Council) whose offices are located at 1018 Kanawha Boulevard, East, Charleston, West Virginia.

-Overview: Reporting to the Senior Director of Research and Policy, the Post-Doctoral Research and Policy Analyst will be responsible for gathering, analyzing, and interpreting West Virginia-specific higher education data in order to provide accurate and meaningful information to stakeholders such as West Virginia higher education institutions, researchers, the West Virginia Legislature, and other interested parties.
-This position will also be responsible for performing independent research that informs West Virginia education policy as well as updating statutorily mandated higher education reports.
+Overview: Reporting to the Senior Director of Research and Policy, the Post-Doctoral Research and Policy Analyst is responsible for gathering, analyzing, and interpreting West Virginia specific higher education data to provide accurate and meaningful information to stakeholders (institutions, researchers, legislators, etc.).
+The position is also responsible for performing independent research that informs West Virginia education policy as well as drafting statutorily mandated and ad hoc higher education reports and publications.
+The position offers opportunities for advanced training and professional development.

-Closing date: Position is open until filled.
-Priority consideration will be given to application materials received on or before June 21, 2019.
+Closing date: Applications will be accepted until position is filled.
+Priority will be given to applications received prior to June 30, 2021.

 Application process: Qualified candidates must submit a letter of interest, a current resume, a professional writing sample, and titles, phone numbers and e-mail addresses for three professional references.
-Candidates may be asked to complete a performance task that demonstrates their ability to analyze a sample data set and articulate findings.
-Final candidates are subject to employment and credential verification, as well as, reference and background checks.
-Submit all information electronically via e-mail with “Post-Doctoral Research and Policy Analyst” in the subject line to: Ms. Vickie Hairston, HR Representative, Senior at [email protected]
+Final candidates are subject to employment and credential verification, as well as reference and background checks.
+Submit all information electronically via e-mail with “Post-Doctoral Research and Policy Analyst” in the subject line to: Ms. Vickie Hairston, HR Representative, Senior at [email protected].

 Equal Opportunity/Affirmative Action Employer/Veterans/Disabled